reuk/wayverb/docs_source/hybrid.md

 where $P$ is the source strength and $Z_0$ is the acoustic impedance of air.
 The waveguide pressure level cannot be directly compared to the geometric pressure level, because the upper portion of the waveguide output frequency range is invalid.
-The waveguide output must, therefore, be low-pass filtered to extract the valid portion of the spectrum.
-If the low-pass cutoff is set low enough, then only the DC component of the waveguide output will remain.
-This DC component can more simply be found simply by accumulating the signal at the receiver.
+Instead, the DC levels are compared.
+The DC component of the waveguide output can be found simply by accumulating the signal at the receiver.
 Now, the calibration coefficient $\eta$ can be expressed like so:

 (@) $$\eta = \frac{p_\text{init}R}{p_\text{DC}X}$$